CollinsFactor · Eastern Shore Genealogy

 Major Turpin inherited some land from his father, patented other tracts, and acquired much by purchase, and therefore possessed much at his death.
 Besides his home and other lands in Dorchester, he possessed 600 acres in Sussex County, near the Delaware boundary.

 Soon after his marriage, Major Turpin lived a short time in Delaware.
-He then moved to farm, in Dorchester County, where his eldest children were born.
+He then moved to a farm in Dorchester County, where his eldest children were born.

 In March of 1799, his name again appears.
 James Moore was fined for assaulting Francis Turpin.